isomerpages/moe-tmjc/_instructional-programmes/Subject Combinations.md

 title: Subject Combinations
 permalink: /our-total-curriculum/Instructional-Programmes/subject-combinations/
 description: ""
+variant: markdown
 ---
 ## Overview

-The subject combinations offered by the College are based on the guidelines from the Ministry of Education.
+The subjects offered at TMJC can be found in Table 1, which also shows the level (H1 or H2) that the subject can be taken at.
+All subject combinations offered by the College are based on the guidelines from the Ministry of Education.

-1. Each subject combination comprises 3 parts:
+1. Each subject combination in Table 2 and 3 comprises 3 parts:

-    •  Content-based H2 subjects
+    •&nbsp; Content-based H2 subjects
-    •  Content-based H1 subjects
+    •&nbsp; Content-based H1 subjects
-    •  Compulsory H1 subjects
+    •&nbsp; Compulsory H1 subjects

 2. There are 3 compulsory H1 subjects, namely, Project Work (PW), General Paper (GP) and Mother Tongue Language (MTL).
 Students who had obtained D7 or better in HMTL at O-Level can be granted exemption from the MTL Examination.

 3. The norm is to offer 3H2 and 1H1 content-based subjects together with General Paper, Project Work and Mother Tongue Language at H1 level.
 This adds up to 10 academic units.
 One of the content-based subjects read must be a contrasting subject.

 4. Given that 4H2 subject combinations are highly rigorous, it is necessary for students who wish to offer 4H2 subject combinations to have a L1R5 (raw score) of 11 points or better, and meet the guidelines for relevant subjects.

 5. A minimum number of 15 students has to be met for any particular subject combination or class to be formed.

-### Table 1:  Subjects Offered At TMJC
+### Table 1:&nbsp; Subjects Offered At TMJC

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}